suhuo66/spring-data-jpa-extra/README.md

 ## TODO List
-- More types of template support (now freemarker)
+- More types of content support (now freemarker)
 - More JPA comparison support (now hibernate)
 - Performance test and do some optimization
 - More other useful features